edgar-b/Wackelturm/README.md

 Wackelturm
 ----------

-Update (17.
+Update (23.
 Mar 2015)
-The following days I'm going to release the next version of the box.
-If you're planning to build your own set I advise you to wait for the new files.
+New Files are online, the changelog is located in the respective folders.

 ![Wackelturm](https://raw.githubusercontent.com/edgar-b/Wackelturm/master/img/header.jpg)